getsolus/help-center-docs/software/samba/en.md

     To print information about user defined shares.
 ```

-## Adding system shares via /etc/samba/smb.conf
+## Adding custom configuration parameters via `/etc/samba/smb.conf`

-The default Solus-managed configuration is written such that it will attempt to include any configuration directives present in `/etc/samba/smb.conf`.

-By default, the Solus-managed configuration enables *$HOME* shares and is configured to participate in the WORKGROUP windows workgroup.

 **CAUTION:** *From this point on, it is assumed that the user is familiar with the Samba documentation, including `man smb.conf`, and that the user has a basic understanding of Linux filesystem permissions.*

+The default Solus-managed configuration (which lives in `/usr/share/defaults/samba/smb.conf` and will be overwritten on each samba package update) is written such that it will attempt to include any configuration parameters present in `/etc/samba/smb.conf`.

+Hence, any persistent user-managed parameters should be added to `/etc/samba/smb.conf` which will *never* be overwritten by the system package manager.

+In addition, the Solus-controlled Samba configuration is written such that it is possible to override its default parameters simply by assigning a new value to the parameter in question in `/etc/samba/smb.conf`.
+From a technical perspective, any parameters added without a `[shared resource]` header will considered part of the `[global]` configuration section.

+This way, it becomes possible to reset Samba to Solus working defaults simply by deleting or renaming  `/etc/samba/smb.conf`.

+By default, the Solus-managed configuration enables *$HOME* shares (`[homes]` section) and is configured to participate in the WORKGROUP Windows workgroup.

 ### Example -- anonymous, read-write share outside of *$HOME*